Quansight-Labs/ndindex/docs/indices/multiaxis-indices.md

 >>> a[1, 0:2, ..., 2]
 array([10, 14])
 ```

+And indeed, the index `1, 0:2, ..., 2` will work with any array with *at
+least* 3 dimensions (assuming the first dimension is at least `2` and the last
+dimension is at least `3`).

 Above, we saw that a tuple index implicitly ends in some number of trivial `:`
 slices.
 We can also see here that a tuple index also always implicitly ends in